spencer-shadley/completed-class/class-content/README.md

 # About

-There have been many changes to the class content.
+- There have been many changes to the class content.
 These changes differ unit-to-unit.
 Some have new content, most have bug fixes, some have linters added, some have bonus lectures added, etc.

-[bonus-features.md](full-stack-ground\meta\bonus-features\bonus.md) goes into more detail on what changed in this fork.
+- [bonus-features.md](full-stack-ground\meta\bonus-features\bonus.md) goes into more detail on what changed in this fork.

+- All class recordings can be found [here](https://www.myqnapcloud.com/smartshare/6g4jg649np2m266u5w31x7zy_6lBTz1W)

 ---

-# Shared with Students:
+# Shared with Students

 # Welcome!